Ytchen981/RoPE_investigate/README.md

 ![image](illustration.png)

 Furthermore, we notice that LLM fine-tuning mainly modify orthogonal weight vector pairs, which is reasonable since fine-tuning mainly changes how LLMs process semantic information.
-We propose a simple and effective method called Angle-based Weight Selection (AWS) as a plug-in that reduce the number of trainable parameters during fine-tuning and boost the performance after fine-tuning at the same time.
+We propose a simple and effective method called Angle-based Weight Selection (AWM) as a plug-in that reduce the number of trainable parameters during fine-tuning and boost the performance after fine-tuning at the same time.

-In this repo, we provide our implementation of our proposed method AWS.
+In this repo, we provide our implementation of our proposed method AWM.

 ## Quick Start